 A, IX and other flags corrupt.
+All other registers preserved.
+Notes:

 #0E: The stream is not open for writing characters or the user hit escape previously.

 If this routine returns the file not open as expected condition then either the user has hit escape previously or the file has been written using CAS OUT DIRECT.
 In either case, or if escape is pressed, the character sent will be discarded.